-Need a refresher on what EEO-1 reporting entails?
+Need a refresher on EEO-1 reporting in the meantime?
 We’ve got you covered.

 What’s the Purpose of the EEO-1 Report?

-Component 1 data relates to job categories sorted by race, ethnicity and gender.
-Component 2 data requires employers to include the hours employees work and pay information from their W-2 forms by race, ethnicity and gender within 12 pay bands.
+EEO-1 Component 1 data relates to job categories sorted by race, ethnicity, and sex.
+EEO-1 Component 2 data requires employers to include the hours employees work and pay information from their W-2 forms by race, ethnicity, and gender within 12 pay bands.

 What is the Deadline for EEO-1 Reporting?